Wildwood, Chicago

 Wildwood is a neighborhood located in the Forest Glen Community Area on the Far Northwest side of Chicago, Illinois.

 The community is triangular in shape and is bordered by Lehigh Avenue, Caldwell Avenue (Route 14), Touhy Avenue, and Devon Avenue.
 The Edgebrook Metra Station faces Wildwood at the intersection of Devon, Lehigh, and Caldwell.

 The most notable features of Wildwood are rustic, including curb-less streets and massive trees towering above the homes.
 A satellite view of Wildwood compared to other nearby Chicago communities shows its number of trees.
 Wildwood provides the entrance to Bunker Hill Forest Preserve and the North Branch Bicycle Trail (ending at the Botanical Gardens in Glencoe, Illinois).
 The community of Wildwood contains few businesses or rental options, as it is primarily a community of single-family homes.
-The neighborhood is home to Wildwood Park and Wildwood Elementary School.
+The neighborhood is home to Wildwood Park, Edgebrook Community Church, St Mary of the Woods Church and School, Evangelical Student Fellowship International Church, and Wildwood Elementary School.
 Wildwood Elementary is now known as Wildwood World Magnet School after undergoing extensive renovations in the last decade.